Value of High-Quality Logistics: Evidence from a Clash between SF Express and Alibaba

 Date Written: August 18, 2018

 Consumers regard product delivery as an important service component that influences their shopping decisions on online retail platforms.
-Failing to ship products to customers in a timely and reliable manner will diminish customer experience and companies' profitability.
-In this research, we explore how much customers value a high-quality delivery experience when shopping online.
-Our identification strategy exploits a natural experiment: a clash between SF Express --- the largest private logistics service provider with the highest reputation in both speed and reliability in China --- and Alibaba --- the largest online retail platform in China.
-On June 1, 2017, SF Express unexpectedly blocked Alibaba's access to customers' parcel information, which led Alibaba to remove SF Express as a shipping option for customers several hours later on the same day.
-On June 3, 2017, the two parties fully resumed cooperation, in compliance with government regulation.
-Using a difference-in-differences design, we analyze the market performance of 129,448 representative SKUs on Alibaba to quantify the economic value of a high-quality delivery service to sales, product variety, and logistics rating.
-Our identification design allows us to estimate both the losses from its removal and the gains from its resumption.
-We find that the removal of the high-quality delivery option decreased sales by 16.42% and its resumption increased sales by 18.83%, but it did not impact the variety and the logistics rating of sold products.
-We also identify product characteristics that attenuate the value of high-quality logistics and find that the removal of SF Express is more obstructive for (i) star products than long-tail products because the same star products are likely to be supplied by competing retail platforms that customers can easily switch to, (ii) expensive products because customers need a reliable delivery service to protect their valuable items from damages or losses, and (iii) less-discounted products because customers are more willing to sacrifice the service quality over a price markdown.
+Delivering products to customers in a timely and reliable manner enhances customer experience and companies' profitability.
+In this research, we explore the extent to which customers value a high-quality delivery experience when shopping online.
+Our identification strategy exploits a natural experiment: a clash between SF Express and Alibaba, the largest private logistics service provider with the highest reputation in delivery quality in China and the largest online retail platform in China, respectively; the clash resulted in Alibaba unexpectedly removing SF Express as a shipping option from Alibaba's retail platform for 42 hours in June 2017.
+Using a difference-in-differences design, we analyze the market performance of 129,448 representative stock-keeping units (SKUs) on Alibaba to quantify the economic value of a high-quality delivery service to sales, product variety, and logistics rating.
+We find that the removal of the high-quality delivery option from Alibaba's retail platform reduced sales by 14.56% during the clash, increased the contribution of long-tail to total sales---sales dispersion---by 3%, but did not impact the variety and logistics rating of sold products.
+Further, we also identify product characteristics that attenuate the value of high-quality logistics and find that the removal of SF Express is more obstructive for (i) star products as compared to long-tail products, because the same star products are likely to be supplied by competing retail platforms that customers can easily switch to, (ii) expensive products, because customers need a reliable delivery service to protect their valuable items from damages or losses, and (iii) less-discounted products, because customers are more willing to sacrifice the service quality over a price markdown.

 Keywords: Delivery, Service quality, Sales, Product variety, Retail platform, Natural experiment